CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

     <div class="caption">unselected</div>
 </div>

 Here's an actual problem I ran into while making the Empire of Cotton cover.
+I went to subtract the shapes, but got the result in the Fill has Stroke diagram.
 The left images show the nodes selected, so you can clearly see the vectors.
-Click on them to enlarge.
+Click on the images to enlarge.

 - **Vectors**: The original shape I drew for the cover.
 Works great when you are still changing the sizes of everything.
 - **Expanded**: The strokes are now expanded so that they can be subtracted.
-- **Fill has Stroke**: Since the bulb had a stroke, you can see that after subtraction it followed into the cutouts, making them almost completely disappear.
+- **Fill has Stroke**: Since the cotton bulb had a stroke, you can see that after subtraction the stroke followed into the cutouts, making them almost completely disappear.
 - **No Stroke**: I've removed the stroke from the bulb and enlarged it to match the orignal size.
 Now the subtraction finally works as expected.

 >**Too Late?** If you have already made a bunch of shapes with stroke widths, don't worry!